 SSLC stands for Student-Staff Liaison Committee.
 There are SSLCs in each department in the University that feed into both the Students' Union and the University administration.

 SSLCs are committees made up of elected student representatives, also known as Course Reps, and members of staff, also known as Academic Convenors.
-They are student-led and provide an area for students and staff to discuss ideas and solve problems connected with teaching, learning and student support.
+They are student-led and provide an area for students and staff to discuss ideas and address issues connected with teaching, learning and student support.

 SSLCs allow students to have a say on their course, their department, and their resources and is a great way to input into your university.
 They also provide an opportunity for the department to consult with students and receive feedback on new proposals.